tlepple/iceberg-intro-workshop/README.md

 ---
 ---

+# Highlights:
+This setup script built a single node platform that has setup a local object store (S3A compliant), installed a local Postgresql Database, installed a single node Apache Spark service.
+This type of object store could also be setup to run in your own data center if that is a requirement.
+Otherwise you could build and deploy something very similar in AWS using S3 instead.
+I chose this option to demonstrate you have a lot of options you might not have considered.
+W

+---
+---

 ### Run an aws cli command against our local minio server
  * all the aws s3 command work in this server.